 The construction of McCrary Park was begun in 1946 by McCrary Mills as a home for the company’s highly successful semi-pro team, the McCrary Eagles.
 The Eagles played their first game in the park in 1948 and it remained their home until the industrial league semi-pro era ended in the late 1950’s.
 The park also became the home of the Asheboro Post 45 American Legion team in the late 50’s and later the Asheboro High School Blue Comets began using the facility as their home field as well.

 In recent years, McCrary Park has hosted the National Junior College Region X tournament as well as both the Coastal Plain League Petitt Cup championship tournament and the CPL All-Star Game.
-In 2010, the venerable venue was the site of the North Carolina State American Legion Tournament.
+In 2010, the venerable venue was the site of the North Carolina State American Legion Tournament and in 2013 the park began a run as the host of the American Legion Southeast Regional Tournament and that event will be held in Asheboro at least through 2018.
 McCrary Park has rightfully earned the reputation as being one of the very best community baseball venues in the entire state.

 While McCrary Park continues to be owned by the Acme-McCrary Corporation, it is operated through a long-term lease agreement by the City of Asheboro.